xxl4/me/source/_posts/IT-security-2024-09-21.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The United Kingdom's National Cyber Security Centre (NCSC) has uncovered and exposed a Chinese company that was operating a malicious botnet powered by the Mirai malware.
-The company, Shenzhen-based Dalian Tianyi Technology, was targeting organizations worldwide with distributed denial of service (DDoS) attacks.
+The United Kingdom's National Cyber Security Centre (NCSC) has identified and exposed a Chinese company running a malicious botnet based on the Mirai malware.

-**Details of the Botnet**

-* **Mirai-based:** The botnet was based on the infamous Mirai malware, known for its ability to infect and control IoT devices such as routers, surveillance cameras, and printers.
-* **Global reach:** The botnet had infected over 100,000 devices worldwide, including devices in the United Kingdom, the United States, and Europe.
-* **DDoS attacks:** The botnet was used to launch DDoS attacks against various organizations, including government agencies, financial institutions, and healthcare providers.

-**NCSC's Intervention**

-* **Identification:** NCSC identified the Chinese company as the main operator of the botnet after a thorough investigation.
-* **Disclosure:** NCSC publicly disclosed the company's activities, including its name and location.
-* **Collaboration:** NCSC worked with international law enforcement agencies and industry partners to take down the botnet.
+**What is Mirai?**

+Mirai is a powerful malware that infects Internet of Things (IoT) devices and turns them into bots, which can then be controlled remotely to launch distributed denial-of-service (DDoS) attacks.
+DDoS attacks overwhelm target networks with so much traffic that legitimate users cannot access websites or online services.

+**The NCSC's Findings**

+The NCSC traced the malicious activity to a company called Hangzhou Xiongmai Technology Co.
+Ltd., based in China.
+The company was operating a large botnet of infected IoT devices that could launch DDoS attacks capable of disrupting critical infrastructure and online services.

+**Modus Operandi**

+The company compromised IoT devices such as webcams, DVRs, and routers by exploiting known vulnerabilities in their software.
+Once infected, these devices became part of the Mirai botnet and could be controlled by the attackers.

-**Significance of the Exposure**
+**Impact of the Exposure**

-* **Attribution:** NCSC's exposure of the Chinese company is a significant step towards holding state-sponsored cybercriminals accountable.
-* **Deterrence:** The exposure is intended to deter other malicious actors from engaging in similar activities.
+The NCSC's exposure of Hangzhou Xiongmai Technology has several significant implications:

-* **Cybersecurity awareness:** The incident highlights the importance of cybersecurity awareness and the need for organizations to protect themselves against DDoS attacks.
+* **Increased awareness of the threat posed by IoT devices:** The incident highlights the importance of securing IoT devices and patching known vulnerabilities.

-**Recommendations from NCSC**

-* **Secure IoT devices:** Implement strong passwords, update firmware regularly, and segment IoT devices from sensitive networks.
-* **Use DDoS mitigation services:** Consider using DDoS mitigation services to protect against potential attacks.
-* **Monitor traffic:** Monitor network traffic regularly for unusual activity that may indicate a DDoS attack.
-* **Incident response plan:** Develop an incident response plan to respond quickly and effectively to DDoS attacks.

-By exposing the Chinese company's activities, NCSC has taken a positive step towards combating cybercrime and promoting cybersecurity.
-Organizations are urged to take necessary precautions to protect themselves from the threat of DDoS attacks.
+* **Pressure on China to address cybercrime:** The exposure puts pressure on the Chinese government to crack down on cybercrime and hold companies accountable for their actions.
+* **Improved international cooperation:** The NCSC's collaboration with law enforcement agencies in other countries demonstrates the importance of international cooperation in combating cybercrime.
+* **Potential disruption of DDoS attacks:** By exposing the company behind the Mirai botnet, the NCSC can potentially disrupt future DDoS attacks and protect critical infrastructure.

+**Response from Hangzhou Xiongmai Technology**

+Hangzhou Xiongmai Technology has denied any involvement in running a Mirai botnet.
+However, the NCSC stands by its findings and has urged the company to take immediate action to address the issue.

+**Conclusion**

+The NCSC's exposure of Hangzhou Xiongmai Technology running a malicious Mirai botnet is a significant development in the fight against cybercrime.
+It demonstrates the importance of securing IoT devices, addressing cybercrime at the source, and fostering international cooperation in combating online threats.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)